sohaleKing/StrapiCMS/README.md

 ## Goal
-The goal here is to be able to create a test blog website using headless Strapi CMS as the backend, Angular for the frontend and sharing the experience with other developers
+The goal here is to be able to create a test blog website using headless Strapi CMS as the backend, Angular for the frontend in order to familiarize and to share the experience with other developers

 ## Prerequisites
-Strapi v3.0.0 - Node 16 - npm 8
+Strapi v4.1.7 - Node 16 - npm 8

-## Back End Setup
+## Back-End Setup
  `npx create-strapi-app@latest backend --quickstart --no-run`

 ### Available commands in your project: